 From my Soy/Somos series, a real-life collage of Latinos in the USA.
 You can read the introductory post here.
 Soy/Somos: We are Many.

-I am sitting at a round table across from a pretty brunette, 24, with a ponytail set high on the crown of her head that flips from side to side when she's expressive--which she is a lot of the time.
-There's a blackboard in the room and windows to the parking lot sea below.
-(I'm in Silicon Valley after all.)
+I am sitting at a round table across from a pretty brunette, 24, with a ponytail set high on the crown of her head that flips from side to side when she’s expressive.
+There’s a blackboard in the room and windows to the parking lot sea below.
+(I’m in Silicon Valley after all.)
 The girl wears boxy eyeglasses not too different from mine, though mine hide wrinkles.
 Hers look like a prop, what a model might wear, like a hat.

 “A couple of things have been stirring up in me since you wrote to me, she says.
 My experience growing up...how I was then and who I am now... “

 “You see, I didn’t know any English,” Karla continues.
 My parents came to this country with strong Spanish but no English.
 My dad left Cuba when he was 13.
 My mom moved from Puerto Rico to California when she was in her early 20’s.
 Got her Bachelors in Puerto Rico, all in Spanish.

 “At school I was the odd one out.
 All I would see were body language, gestures, miradas.
 I cried to stay home with my parents.
 It was very difficult.
 I was at Ponderosa Elementary School in Santa Clara.
 We couldn’t get help for homework at home.
 It was kind of me and my sister on our own.